 Further, you’ll be able to strengthen your online presence by outperforming your competitors.

 And this is possible because, in addition to keywords, you can also analyze competitors’ strategies, perform SERP analysis, discover backlinking opportunities, and much more.

-So, in a nutshell, with KWFinder, you just don’t refine your keyword researching skills, but also uplift your SEO proficiency.
+So, in a nutshell, with KWFinder, you don’t just refine your keyword research skills, but also uplift your SEO progress.